ronikobrosly/awesome_bash_profile/README.md

 # awesome_bash_profile
-My highly customized bash profile.
+My highly customized bash profile (sourced from a bunch of different people).
 Includes commands for quicking accessing google search, gmail, wikipedia, and more from the terminal.